If you discover a pool of water in the bottom of your dishwasher after a cycle, don’t panic.

-The most common causes of standing water are clogs in the dishwasher filter, garbage disposal, drain hose, drain pump, or air gap.
-When bits of food or sediment disrupt the flow of water through these parts and systems, the dishwasher won’t drain properly.
-In most cases, identifying the type of blockage and clearing the debris will solve the problem.
+Water in the bottom of the dishwasher results from clogs in the filter, garbage disposal, drain hose, drain pump, or air gap.
+When food or sediment build up within these systems, the dishwasher won’t drain properly.
+Locating the blockage and clearing the debris will solve the problem.

 In this guide, I dive deeper into what’s causing water to pool in the bottom of your dishwasher and explain, in plain English, the steps you need to take to troubleshoot.